vcato/practical_tdd/README.md

 ## Why This Works

 - **Design freedom:** Draft in any order, explore the API, think ahead
-- **TDD discipline maintained:** Every new test must fail without the fix (State III)
-- **Features and bugs treated equally:** Both require a new test that demonstrates missing behavior
+- **Early regression check:** State II provides a quick check that your fix isn't breaking anything
 - **No false confidence:** State III proves your test can actually fail
-- **Verified fixes:** State IV proves your fix actually works and doesn't break anything
+- **Verified fixes:** State IV proves your fix actually works
-- **No waste:** You keep only tests that demonstrated they can catch real problems
+- **No waste:** You keep only the tests you need
+- **Confident Refactoring:** Your tests thoroughly check that the behavior works as expected